terraform-google-modules/terraform-google-memorystore/docs/upgrading_to_v9.0.md

-# Upgrading to v9.0.0
+# Upgrading to v9.0

 The v9.0 release contains backwards-incompatible changes.

+# Min Provider Version
-This update requires upgrading the minimum provider version to `5.24`.
+This update requires upgrading the minimum provider version to `5.28.` to support `node_type` and `redis_configs` parameters.